 Making the decision to get divorced takes courage and strength.
 And, if you want to have some control over your divorce and your post-divorce life, it also takes vision.
-Vision to come up with a picture of what you want your life to look post-divorce—what are your goals, your aspirations, your priorities surrounding your children, finances, living situations, employment, retirement etc.?
+Vision to come up with a picture of what you want your life to look like post-divorce—what are your goals, your aspirations, and your priorities surrounding your children, finances, living situations, employment, retirement etc.?

-Here’s how it works: sit down with a pen and paper (or your laptop), your imagination and even a bit of excitement, and write down what you want your post-divorce life to look like.
+Here’s how it works: sit down with a pen and paper (or your laptop), your imagination, and even a bit of excitement, and write down what you want your post-divorce life to look like.

 Do you need help in getting started?
 Here are some questions you may want to ask yourself:

-- What matters most to you: is it money in the bank?
+- What matters most to you?
+Is it money in the bank?
 Retirement?
 A secure place to live?
 Your children’s college education being taken care of?
-Relocating to another state? etc
+Relocating to another state? etc.

 - Where do you want to live?

 - Do you want to stay in your current home or sell it?